pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

 az.summary(short_trace).round(2)
 ```

 Moreover, the trace plots all look fine.
 Let's consider, for example, the hierarchical standard deviation $\tau$, or more specifically, its logarithm, $log(\tau)$.
 Because $\tau$ is constrained to be positive, its logarithm will allow us to better resolve behavior for small values.
-Indeed the chains seems to be exploring both small and large values reasonably well,
+Indeed the chains seems to be exploring both small and large values reasonably well.

 ```{code-cell} ipython3
 # plot the trace of log(tau)